kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 To access the Application Connector and connect an external solution to the local deployment of Kyma, you must add the certificate to the trusted certificate storage of your programming environment.
 Read the **Access Application Connector on local Kyma** in the **Application Connector** topic to learn more.

 ## Install Kyma on Minikube

-You can install Kyma with all core subcomponents or only with the selected ones.
-This section describes how to install Kyma from the latest release, with all core subcomponents.
+You can install Kyma either with all core subcomponents or only with the selected ones.
+This section describes how to install Kyma with all core subcomponents.
 To learn how to install only the specific ones, see the **Install subcomponents** document for details.

 > **NOTE:** Running the installation script deletes any previously existing cluster from your Minikube.

+To install Kyma, follow these steps:

 1. Change the working directory to `installation`:
   ```